Shida18719/vocabulary-log/README.md

   + User is prompted to enter the new word they will like to look up.
   + An error message is displayed under the input area if the user enters the wrong value.
   + The user will be prompted to display menu.
-  + If user enters a valid input, user will be prompted to enter the word they will like to look up, that will be get defined.
+  + If user enters a valid input, user will be prompted to enter the word they will like to look up, and get defined.
 ***

-### Option 2
+## Option 2 - Save New Word To Google Sheet

 ### Display Menu- Option 2 Invalid Entry